justinmsuen/pythonproject-tlg-js/README.md

 # Document Sanitizer

 This program will scan documents and replace any/all instances of words (or phrases) that the user inputs with asterisks.
-The old file will be deleted and only the new file remains will remain.
+The old file will be deleted and only the new file will remain.

 ## Getting Started